munkireport/munkireport-php/app/modules/firmware_escrow/README.md

 # Firmware Escrow module

-Script generates a random password for firmwarepasswd
+Script generates a random password using `firmwarepasswd`

 The table provides the following information per client:

-+ EnabledDate - The data the Firmware password was enabled
++ Enabled Date - The data the Firmware password was enabled
-+ FirmwarePassword - The password
++ Firmware Password - The random password
++ Firmware Mode - Records the current mode setting